Substitute Teachers in School Districts: How to Handle the PPACA Mandate to Offer Health Insurance to Employees Working 30 Hours Per Week

 What action should you take and when?

 The deadline for compliance is January 1, 2014 and the obligation to offer coverage begins 90 days after a full-time employee's hire date.
+UPDATE: The date has been postponed to January 1, 2015.

 The first step to addressing the mandate is calculating how many hours your substitute teachers work each week to determine whether they qualify as full-time employees, as defined by the ACA (see sidebar for instructions).